Table of Contents

 Do AST and ALT test results indicate liver function?

 It is important to clarify that ALT and AST levels do not reflect the function of the liver, even though in the medical community and in medical publications they commonly, and incorrectly, are referred to as liver function tests.
 Even in conditions when AST and ALT are very elevated, the liver still may function properly.
+Consequently, if you have "...elevated liver enzymes" or a high or abnormal liver test, you need to ask your physician exactly what all of the tests indicate.
 Continue Reading